AWARD WINNING NEEDLE FELTING KITS

-Every one of my award winning kits (of which there are currently 17) provides you with everything needed to start needle felting including detailed step by step instructions and dozens of colour photographs to guide you easily through the whole process.
+Every needle felting kit provides everything needed to start needle felting including, detailed step by step instructions and dozens of colour photographs to guide you easily through the whole process.
 Even if you are an absolute beginner these kits are the perfect place to start.

 What you need before you start:

 If you, like many of us, (and you know who you are…) like to skim through instructions then here are my seven golden rules – which you will find in every kit – for a successful project.

 IMPORTANT: FOLLOW THESE 7 POINTS FOR A SUCCESSFUL PROJECT

 - Firm is key to successful 3D needle felting.
 Firm (not hard) but still springs back when squashed – especially legs and head

 - Roll body parts quite tightly before beginning to felt – trust me, this will greatly reduce your felting time